Plantronics Plantronics headsets

 • Home appliances (microwaves, washers, driers, refrigerators)

-Looking for these types of Bluetooth adaptors here at Headset Plus, we recommend the following:
+Looking for these types of Bluetooth adaptors here at Headset Plus

 Bluetooth and the Internet